kudlaevk/rebrain-devops-task1/README.md

-this is default config of nginx
+this repository contents a default config file of nginx.conf